 CAL URV: To set or reset 100% of range input, apply differential pressure to the transmitter equal to the upper range value (URV) in the transmitter database and, at display of CAL URV, press Enter.
 Completion is indicated by the display URV Done.

 ADJ4mA: If you configured your transmitter operating mode as 4 to 20 mA, you can adjust the 4 mA output by going to ADJ4mA using the Next button and press Enter.
-This menu item is bypassed if you configured your transmitter operating mode as digital.
+This menu item is bypassed if you configured your transmitter for multidrop mode (poll address other than zero).

 To increase the 4 mA output by a large (0.025 mA) step, press Enter at the display A 4mA $\Delta\Delta$.
-To decrease it by a large step, go to the display A 4mA $\nabla\nabla$ by pressing the Next
+To decrease it by a large step, go to